Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 Resume Functionality:
 Player can also press "P" key again while in the pause menu to resume the game.

 Auto-Pause on Frame Loss:
-The game detects frame loss or window focus loss.
+The game detects frame loss or window focus loss and automatically pauses the game.
-Automatically pauses the game when frame loss occurs.

-User-Friendly Interface:
-When the player hovers over each option in the pause menu, a visual hover effect is triggered.
+#### The related class and methods can be found in package pauseGame.

 ### b.
 Sound Effects

 Sound effects will be triggers when the condition occurs.

 - Ball Hit Block: "Tok" triggers when the ball collides with a block.
 - Bonus: "Ding" triggers when the player gains a bonus with the break.
-- Penalty (Boom): "Boom" triggers when a receive the boom (penalty) with the break.
+- Penalty: "Boom" triggers when a receive the boom (penalty) with the break.
 - Button Pressed: "Clak" triggers when player press on any buttons in the game.

 ### c.
 Background Music (BGM)

 BGM starts playing when the player first starts the game.
-The music continues to play continuously throughout the entire game.

 Looping Feature:
 BGM automatically loops when it reaches the end, providing a seamless and uninterrupted musical experience.

-Volume Control:
+Volume Control on BGM:
 - BGM starts at a default volume level
-- Player can press "M" key to open the volume control menu.
+- Player can press "M" key to open the volume control menu throughout the game.
 - A slider in the volume control menu allows the player to adjust the loudness of the BGM.
 - Checkbox in the volume control menu enables the player to mute or unmute the BGM.
 - Offers flexibility for players who may want to enjoy the game with or without music.
 ### d.
 Main Menu Page

-When the player first runs the game, a main menu page is displayed, offering several options.
+When the player first runs the game, a main menu page is displayed, offering several button options to perfrom different actions.

-- Start: Selecting "Start" initiates the game, transitioning from the main menu to the gameplay environment.

-- Instructions: Choosing "Instructions" provides information on key controls and game mechanics.

-- Highscore: Clicking "Highscore" displays a page showcasing the highest scores achieved in the game.
+- Start
+- Instruction
+- Highscore
-## e.
+### e.
 Instruction Page

 When the player selects "Instruction" in the main menu, the player will be directed to the Instruction Page.